 I came upon this inspiring tale when exploring YouTube for homeschool materials:

 Here is the title of Erika’s book: I Held the Sun in My Hands: A Memoir by Erika Jacoby

 Here is the title of Ursula’s book Stations Along the Way: The Spiritual Transformation of Former Hitler Youth Leader by Ursula Martens

-Oh, and by the way, the story about the little girl drawing God in this video reminds me so much of something Ella would’ve said when she was little. 🙂
+Oh, and by the way, the story in this video about the little girl drawing God reminds me so much of something Ella would’ve said when she was little. 🙂

 This song seemed fitting for this month.

 I found this song on Spotify back in September.
 Very soothing, something we need right now.

 Remember Ani?
 Give her a listen, like her channel, and share the hell out of it because my goal is to make her famous by 2021.